-- 48. The lead plaintiffs for the Class Action have filed a class proof of claim.
-In addition, several Class Action Plaintiffs may have filed their own claims based on the circumstance that they had been previously employed and were priority pre-petition employees, and accordingly received notice of the Bar Date. - 49.
-The Plan provides that each member of the Class Action has one vote that can be voted by the Class Representatives for purposes of § 1126(c) of the Bankruptcy Code.
+47. The lead plaintiffs for the Class Action have filed a class proof of claim.
+In addition, several Class Action Plaintiffs may have filed their own claims based on the circumstance that they had been previously employed and were priority pre-petition employees, and accordingly received notice of the Bar Date.
+The Plan will allow each Class Member an opportunity to vote on the treatment being offered under the Plan.
+The Plan provides that each member of the Class Action has one vote that can either be voted by the Class Representatives or by the individual Class Member if such Class Member chooses to do so, for purposes of the voting provisions of § 1126(c) of the Bankruptcy Code.
 In Home Mortgage Realty Trust, 125 B.R.
 575, 583-84 (Bankr.
 C.D.
 Calif.
 1991) (when both the class representative and hundreds of individuals, class voters voted, the Court determined that "the individual votes must be counted and class representatives are permitted to vote only for the class members who have not voted individually for or against the Plan.").
 Accordingly, it is submitted that the Court may calculate the votes for members of the Class Action by calculating one vote per member who do not vote but instead relied on the Class Representative to vote the class proof of claim.